vedph/cadmus_core/Doc/core.md

 - a human readable *name* and *description*;
 - a flag specifying whether the part is *required*;
 - further presentational aspects: a *color key*, a *group key*, a *sort key*, and an *editor key*.
 These are used to present parts with different colors, group them, and sort them in a UI.

-Note: the **editor key** can be used to group parts according to the frontend editors organization.
-Whereas `GroupKey` is a purely presentational feature, `EditorKey` is related to how the frontend organizes its editing components in different modules.

-For instance, the same frontend module might include two parts whose definitions have different `GroupKey`'s, so that they get displayed in different groups, but their editors are found in the same component.
-This is a property used by frontend only, and has no usage in the database or in the backend.

-A set of parts definitions determines an item's facet, defined for presentational and validation purposes during editing.
-A **facet definition** (`FacetDefinition`) has a number of fixed metadata (ID, label, description), and a collection of part definitions.

 ### C.2.
 Flag Definitions